mssiwek/PTF_SLSN/README.md

 Emission line fluxes of the SN-GRB hosts as compiled from the literature

 * SDSSfile = `'sdss_meas.txt'`
-Line fluxes of 500 SDSS galaxies used as a comparison sample
+Line fluxes of 500 SDSS galaxies used as a comparison sample (the starforming branch of the BPT diagram)

 * SDSSerr = `'sdss_err.txt'`
 Uncertainties of the above SDSS galaxy line fluxes